Students of the Dutch bachelor’s programme, see Inleiding in de Methodologie en Statistiek

-Topics discussed in this course include: empirical reasoning; deriving a verifiable research idea; selecting data collection methods; determining reliability and validity; using descriptive statistics; the normal distribution, associations between variables; experimental control, experimental designs; and describing and explaining variability.
+Topics discussed in this course include: empirical reasoning; deriving a verifiable research idea; selecting data collection methods; sampling, determining reliability and validity; using descriptive statistics; the normal distribution, associations between variables; experimental control, and quasi-experimental designs.

-Acquiring knowledge of core concepts and basic principles of the methodology of psychological research and the way these are interrelated.
+understand the core concepts and basic principles of the methodology of psychological research

 For the timetable of this course please refer to MyTimetable